Canon 200D vs G16

 It is notable that the 200D has a microphone port, which is missing on the G16.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G16 is a recent model that features in the current product line-up of Canon.
 In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 200D vs G16

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Canon G16?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Scores substantially higher (25 points) in the DXO overall assessment.